 (ASSISTANT COMMISSIONER/LEAGUE FUNDAMENTALIST)

 Gary Rogers has come to the office after spending 12 years as a site director at Northwood and then St Joe.
 His coaching expertise allows Gary to instruct our staff with current fundamentals of baseball and softball that are used at each site throughout the year.
 Gary has been coaching baseball at the high school level for 31 years, 28 as head coach of the Bishop Luers Knights.
 Gary is presently a guidance counselor at Leo Junior/Senior High School were he now coaches the baseball team.
-Gary has been married to his wife Jackie for 33 years and they have 3 daughter, Melissa, Emily, and Katie and three grandchildren.
+Gary has been married to his wife Jackie for 33 years and they have 3 daughters, Melissa, Emily, and Katie and 5 grandchildren.